ur369eth/ur369.eth/README.md

    We will not implement that one as for any/all EOA user will have to input their password and as you said >> In the first case, all addresses will be required to enter password. ✅

 2. Sender is Uniswap or AAVE:
-   In the second case, we will check if the sender is a contract address, and then we will allow it to transfer uTokens without any password. ✅
+   In the second case, we will check if the sender is a contract address, and then we will allow it to transfer urTokens without any password. ✅

 **Strategy to Implement Whitelist Functinality:**
 There are two ways to check that caller is a contract address or not: